Dhaka Polytechnic Institute: Dhaka Polytechnic Institute playground

 Dhaka Polytechnic Institute Playground is so small that students can play only volleyball and cricket.
-It is not a big ground so students can not play properly.

 Grading system

 The academic year consists of eight semesters.
 Academic courses are based on a credit system.
 Each semester held 6 months.
 First 7 semesters based on academic education and last semester is Industrial Attachment (6 month).

 Academics

 Dhaka Polytechnic Institute has the following departments of technology: